eclipse-che4z/che-che4z-lsp-for-hlasm/clients/vscode-hlasmplugin/README.md

    You have created a new processor group.
 3. Use the identifier of the new processor group with the name of your source code file in `pgm_conf.json` to assign the library members to the program.

-The structure of the configuration is based on CA Endevor® SCM.
+The structure of the configuration is based on Endevor®.
 Ensure that you configure these files before using macros from separate files or the COPY instruction.
 When you open a HLASM file or manually set the HLASM language for a file, you can choose to automatically create these files for the current program.

 Example `proc_grps.json`: